adel051700/G07_CDIO-2/README.md

 How to start the program:
 Step 1: Double click the RunGame.bat file
-Step 2: If the Windows defender pops up and stops you from running the game, click on "Learn more" and then "Run anyway" Step 3: When the terminal opens up and the game starts, press enter to throw the dice.
+Step 2: If the Windows defender pops up and stops you from running the game, click on "Learn more" and then "Run anyway" Step 3: When the terminal opens up and the game starts, press enter to start the game and throw the die.
 Step 4: Continue playng untill someone wins